RI-SE/smirk/docs/System Requirements Specification.md

 </table>

 ## 4.4 Connectivity
+>Connectivity and automation are increasingly being integrated into cars and trucks with the objective of improving safety, mobility, and providing a better driving experience.
+Connectivity is an enabling technology that may define where an ADS feature can operate.
+For example, low-speed shuttles may depend on traffic light signal phase and timing messages to reduce the dependence on sensors alone to detect the signal.
+(Thorn *et al.*, 2018)

 SMIRK does not rely on any external connectivity.
 All items below are either N or N/A.

 <table>